11 Herbs That Naturally Repel Mosquitoes

-This herb is known for its delicious lemon scent that most insects find especially unpleasant.
+This herb is known for its delicious lemon scent, which most insects find quite unpleasant.

 - Place a few sprigs of the herb in the corners of the rooms where you want to repel mosquitoes.

-- You can also make a tea with the leaves whose fragrance will dissipate throughout every area of your home.
+- You can also make a tea with the leaves, letting the fragrance spread throughout every area of your home.

 The strong, spicy fragrance will keep pesky mosquitoes from trying to enter your home.